ubports/docs.ubports.com/sdk/apps/qml/QtQuick/ViewTransition.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a view transition is initialized, any property bindings that refer
-to the `ViewTransition </sdk/apps/qml/QtQuick/ViewTransition/>`__
+to the :ref:`ViewTransition <sdk_qtquick_viewtransition>` attached property
-attached property are evaluated in preparation for the transition.
-Due
+are evaluated in preparation for the transition.
+Due to the nature of
-to the nature of the internal construction of a view transition, the
-attributes of the
+the internal construction of a view transition, the attributes of the
-`ViewTransition </sdk/apps/qml/QtQuick/ViewTransition/>`__ attached
+:ref:`ViewTransition <sdk_qtquick_viewtransition>` attached property are
-property are only valid for the relevant item when the transition is
+only valid for the relevant item when the transition is initialized, and
-initialized, and may not be valid when the transition is actually run.
+may not be valid when the transition is actually run.

-Therefore, a `ScriptAction </sdk/apps/qml/QtQuick/ScriptAction/>`__
+Therefore, a :ref:`ScriptAction <sdk_qtquick_scriptaction>` within a view
-within a view transition should not refer to the
+transition should not refer to the
-`ViewTransition </sdk/apps/qml/QtQuick/ViewTransition/>`__ attached
-property, as it may not refer to the expected values at the time that
+:ref:`ViewTransition <sdk_qtquick_viewtransition>` attached property, as it
+may not refer to the expected values at the time that the
-the `ScriptAction </sdk/apps/qml/QtQuick/ScriptAction/>`__ is actually
+:ref:`ScriptAction <sdk_qtquick_scriptaction>` is actually invoked.
-invoked.
 Consider the following example:

 .. code:: qml